In page navigation:

 Soccer socks must be worn over shin guards.

 Soccer cleats or tennis shoes may be worn at the games, but not baseball or football cleats.
 Baseball and football cleats have a toe cleat at the tip of the shoe which can injure a player when kicked.

 No jewelry allowed, including earrings or watches.
 Medical bracelets must be taped down on the wrist.

 All Pre-K and Kindergarten (U5 and U6) games are played at Roe Park every Saturday morning.
 All players will receive training session provided by OPSC staff coach before each game for 30 minutes, followed by a scrimmage for 25 minutes, resulting in an hour practice.
 Games are played on Saturday mornings.

 U7 – U9 (1st grade – 3rd grade) games are played at both Roe Park on Saturdays and Sunday afternoons.
-All U7 – U9 players are trained by our USSF licensed coaches twice a week and at games as well!
+All U7 – U9 players are trained by our USSF licensed coaches at both practices and at games.

 Field Information & Locations